anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 echo spark.executor.extraClassPath=$HUDI_PATH >> gaia_hudi_conf
 ```

 This created a properties file to which we appended Hudi libraries to the Spark driver and executor extraClassPath.
+Review and edit this as needed for your environment and workload.

 <hr>

-## 7. Run the BigQuerySyncTool  on the master node of the cluster
+## 4. Run the BigQuerySyncTool  on the master node of the cluster

 ```